- If Chrome is running slow, this can be due to many reasons, such as caching blocks, outdated software, too much use of resources, and more.

 While it is hard to pinpoint the exact reason, some of the other possible causes may be:

 - Extensive use of Chrome add-ons and extensions

 - Large browser history

 - Poor Internet connection

-Fortunately, there are many simple ways to fix this Chrome slow Windows 11 issue, and you will have to follow our guide below for it.
+Fortunately, there are many simple ways to fix this Chrome slow Windows 11 issue, and you will have to follow our guide below.

 1. Restart your browser

 - Click on the X button from the top right corner to close the browser and try restarting it again.
 If it doesn’t work, try the next step to close the browser completely.

 - Right-click the Start button and select Task Manager from the list.